tectonic-typesetting/tt-weave/README.md

 # tt-weave

-This repository contains an experimental-ish tool for Knuth’s [WEB] language similar to [weave], which converts WEB programs into readable documentation.
-The code in this repo turns a WEB program into an interactive web application, using [Tectonic] to process intermediate TeX code into HTML.
+This repository contains an experimental-ish tool that converts programs in Knuth’s [WEB] language into high-quality HTML.
+Traditionally, the program that turns WEB into documentation is called [weave].
+The TeX code emitted by `tt-weave` can be processed into HTML by [Tectonic] and then bundled into an interactive web application using [yarn].
+The only fully supported use case is creating an HTML version of *XeTeX: The Program*.

 [WEB]: https://www.ctan.org/pkg/web
 [weave]: https://www.ctan.org/pkg/weave